-On the day of the inspection, the RP was an employed pharmacist who worked in the pharmacy four days a week.
-There was two dispensers and two medicines counter assistants (MCA).
-One of the MCAs was the branch manager.
+On the day of the inspection, the RP was a locum pharmacist.
+There were two pharmacy technicians, one of whom was an accuracy checking pharmacy technician (ACT), three dispensers and a medicines counter assistant (MCA).
+One of the dispensers was the team leader.
+The pharmacy manager, who was not working, was an employed pharmacist who worked in the pharmacy two days a week.
 Three further members of staff were not working that day.
 As most team members were part-time, they covered unplanned absences and holiday leave between themselves.

-The pharmacy team seemed to be coping with the workload despite working under pressure.
-Two nearby pharmacies had recently closed and the number of people the pharmacy provided services for had increased.
+The pharmacy team seemed to be coping with the workload.
+A nearby pharmacy had recently closed and the number of people the pharmacy provided services for had increased.
 However dispensing was up to date and the team was managing the workload well.
-The pharmacy team felt well supported by the RP and the manager.
+The pharmacy team felt well supported by the team leader and manager.
 It was clear that they worked well together and supported each other.
 Team members were witnessed giving appropriate advice to people in the pharmacy.
 And they referred to the RP for further clarification when needed.